 It is the simplest thing in the world to assume Sub-Saharan Africans were illiterate and uncivilised before the coming of the White man.
-Such is well-embraced by the African – if you are well educated.
+Such is well-embraced by the African, more so, those with good education.
 Empire Day celebrated throughout the Commonwealth colonies reminded Nigerians that the King or Queen of England liberated them from bondage.
-The Heart of Darkness by Joseph Conrad, one of the best-loved works of Western literature describes the African as a savage and languageless, communicating with grunts like apes.
+The Heart of Darkness by Joseph Conrad, one of the best-loved works of Western literature, describes the African as a savage and languageless, communicating with grunts like apes.

 Contrary to early Western examinations of Nsibidi by missionaries and scholars, it was never an art of secret societies or fetish associations or demon worship.
 Nsibidi was the product of human inventiveness and necessity, not instructions from the Devil or demons.
-Nsibidi was part of the administrative policy to train children in numerous schools, and adults who had mastered it and joined the guild later became teachers or scribes of written form.
+Nsibidi was part of the administrative policy to train children in countless schools, and adults who had mastered it.
+Such persons would join the guild later became teachers or scribes of written form.
 Were the writers of the first or subsequent editions of Oxford English Dictionary a secret cult?
-I can assure you they were highly qualified and dedicated persons at Oxford University.
+I can assure you they were qualified and dedicated persons at Oxford University.

 Slavery was to displace countless coastal West Africans, from their homelands to Europe and the Americas.
 The people of South Eastern Nigeria were affected, and Nsibidi found its way as a well-memorised practice to the Americas.
 A fact much less known is that Nsibidi has survived in Cuba and Haiti.
 Along with Nsibidi, several relics of the Igbo culture are in evidence in the Caribbean.
 However, the concern here is with Nsibidi.